Powers of attorney in practice

 In an ageing population, power of attorney applications are increasing in frequency.
 Both general and enduring powers of attorney have significant advantages for your client.
 It allows the appointed attorney authority to handle the applicant’s business, banking, real estate, insurance, investment, pension and gift transactions.

-In this interactive workshop, you will be guided through critical information in order to understand the process, complexities, associated risks and dispute resolution methods when dealing with this substitute decision making instrument.
+In this live webinar, you will be guided through critical information to understand the process, complexities, associated risks and dispute resolution methods when dealing with this substitute decision making instrument.

 - Katelin Whitley, Principal, Bestic Law and Accredited Specialist in Wills and Estate